haufung80/tradingview-webhooks-bot/README.md

 #### How do I get more help?

 At the moment, the wiki is under construction.
 However, you may still find some good info on there.
 For additional assistance you can DM me on [Twitter](https://twitter.com/robswc) or join the [Discord](https://discord.gg/wrjuSaZCFh).
 I will try my best to get back to you!

+#### Command to create new event and register it, new action and register it  and link them together?

+action:create FutuOrderExecute --register

+event:create FutuWebhook --register

+event:register FutuWebhook

+action:link FutuOrderExecute FutuWebhook